abidaslam/hello-world/README.md

 # hello-world
 Hello humans,
-How ab out there I have just landed here for learning purpose.
+How about there I have just landed here for learning purpose.